ayushkumar2601/soldaan/README.md

 Enters amount (0.1–2 SOL)

-Backend triggers Solana devnet airdrop using a dedicated RPC
+Backend triggers Solana devnet airdrop using a dedicated RPC.

-Transaction is confirmed using latest blockhash
+Transaction is confirmed using latest blockhash.

-Cooldown begins
+Cooldown begins.

-Toast message displays explorer link
+Toast message displays explorer link.

 This ensures smooth airdrops even when public RPCs are rate-limited.